Graduate Social Work

 SOW 5455.
 Grant Writing and Grant Management (3).
 This course covers the basics of proposals: purpose statements, background and justification, aims or objectives, personnel, time line, methods, budget, evaluation, and how to effectively manage grants once they are funded.
 The needs of disenfranchised groups or communities are discussed in this course, along with the particulars of proposals that may be most effective in meeting such needs.

 SOW 5532r.
-Graduate Field Instruction I (5–10).
+Graduate Field Instruction I (4–8).
 (S/U grade only).
 Prerequisite: SOW 5308.
 This course is required for first-year graduate students and taken concurrently with coursework.
 Students are provided with a supervised generalist social work practice experience in a variety of settings.
+May be repeated to a maximum of eight (8) semester hours.
 May be repeated to a maximum of ten semester hours.

 SOW 5535r.
 Graduate Field Instruction II (6–12).
 (S/U grade only).
 Prerequisite: SOW 5369.
 This course is required for advanced graduate students and taken concurrently with Advanced Seminar in Social Work Practice.
 May be repeated to a maximum of twelve semester hours.